This easy camping recipe makes the best skillet cookies. Our kids request that we make cookies over the campfire every single day that we are camping!

 You can make this recipe in a camper oven or BBQ grill too!
 Baking times will vary so be sure to watch your skillet cookie carefully.

-This skillet cookie has been perfectly baked over the fire.
-You can see the edges are only slightly browned.
+The cast iron skillet cookie in this photo has been perfectly baked over the fire.
+You can see it is a beautiful golden brown color, with crispy edges.

-The kids like to top this camping treat with melted marshmallows or vanilla ice cream if we have any in the trailer freezer.
+The kids like to top this camping treat with melted marshmallows or a scoop of vanilla ice cream, if we have any in the trailer freezer.

 We are no strangers to cooking cookies in the great outdoors!
 Be sure to check out our Pie Iron Cookie Recipe too.